A KPI or, a Key Performance Indicator is the target you want to achieve. In other words, it’s how you measure the success of a campaign.

 Like each business, each marketing campaign is unique.
 Every marketer has a different vision of success.
 And that’s why establishing key performance indicators (KPIs) is so important when you launch a new campaign.

 You can start by asking a few core questions: what is the focus of the business?
-Are you selling merchandise, trying to generate leads, or drive subscriptions?
+Are you selling merchandise, trying to generate leads, or driving subscriptions?